 Anna Prohaska made her debuts at the Komische Oper at the age of 17, the Deutsche Staatsoper Berlin at 23 and the Berliner Philharmoniker at 24.
 Awards include the Echo Klassik, the Daphne Preis and the Schneider-Schott-Preis.
 Anna is currently a “Junge Wilde” artist at the Konzerthaus in Dortmund.

 At the Salzburg Festival her appearances have included Zerlina and Despina, and concerts with the Cleveland Orchestra, the NHK Symphony Orchestra and the Wiener Philharmoniker.
 For the Bayerische Staatsoper she has sung Blonde and Inanna (Babylon), and for the Teatro alla Scala Milan she has sung Zerlina, a role she repeated for the company’s tour to the Bolshoi Theatre in Moscow.
 For the Theater an der Wien she has sung Marzelline (Fidelio) and Anne Trulove, and for the Royal Opera House in London Constance (Dialogues des carmélites)

 Appearances on the concert platform include the Wiener Philharmoniker (Boulez), the Berliner Philharmoniker (Rattle, Harding and Abbado), the Symphonieorchester des Bayerischen Rundfunks (Jansons, Harding and Labadie), the London Symphony Orchestra (Rattle), Lucerne Festival Orchestra (Abbado), Simón Bolívar Symphony Orchestra of Venezuela (Abbado), Los Angeles Philharmonic (Dudamel) and the Boston Symphony (von Dohnanyi).
 In recital she appears in Schwarzenberg, Salzburg, Edinburgh, Lucerne, Berlin, Vienna, London and Amsterdam, where her pianists include Eric Schneider, Maurizio Pollini and Daniel Barenboim.

-Anna’s most recent recording, released in June 2014 for Deutsche Grammophon, is entitled Behind the Lines.
+Anna’s most recent recording, released in June 2014 by Deutsche Grammophon, is entitled Behind the Lines.
 This recital programme marks the 100th anniversary of the outbreak of the First World War and focuses on the people involved in the Great War and their lives.
-The programme was premiered by the Radialsystem Berlin and in the anniversary year tours London, Berlin, Vienna, Dortmund, Köln, Munich and the Edinburgh and Salzburg festivals.
+The programme was premiered by the Radialsystem Berlin and in the anniversary year tours London, Berlin, Vienna, Dortmund, Cologne and Munich, and the Edinburgh and Salzburg festivals.

 This is for information only and should not be reproduced.
-Please contact Marcus Spreitzer for a full biography and for performance details.
+Please contact Mary Donald for an updated biography and for performance details.